marekdedic/imagelightbox/docs/bower_components/imagelightbox/README.md

 ## Requirements and Browser support

-* jQuery 1.12 (earlier version not tested), feel free to use jQuery v2 if you don't need to support older browsers
+* jQuery 1.12 (earlier version not tested), feel free to use jQuery v2 or v3 if you don't need to support older browsers
-* All mayor desktop browsers and versions as well as mobile browsers on Android, iOS and Windows Phone
+* All mayor desktop browsers and versions as well as mobile browsers on Android, iOS and Windows Phone.
+* IE8 is NOT supported

 ## How to use